-Available, affordable and accessible housing is a particular concern for older adults and persons with disabilities, who mostly live on a fixed income.
-However, an equally critical concern is the ability to live independently in a setting that is truly part of the larger community.
-As individuals age or experience disability, in-home and related services that enable them to remain in their homes become critical.
-Growing evidence indicates older adults and persons with disabilities are healthier and require fewer costly services when they have affordable and accessible housing choices, are provided with the ability to age in place, remain connected to the community and its networks, and have access to long-term care when needed.
+Available, affordable and accessible housing is a particular concern of older adults and individuals with disabilities, who mostly live on fixed incomes.
+However, an equally critical concern is the ability to live independently as part of the larger community.
+As individuals age or experience disability, the availability of in-home and related services that enable them to remain in their homes becomes increasingly important.
+Growing evidence indicates older adults and individuals with disabilities are healthier and require fewer costly services when they have affordable and accessible housing choices, are provided with the ability to age in place, remain connected to the community and its networks, and have access to long-term care.
+DRCOG supports: